 PwC Australia has been engaged by the Australian Government to lead an innovative trial, one that we have designed, called ‘Career Skills for New Jobs Pilot’.
 Funded by the Department of Social Services’ Try, Test and Learn Fund, the pilot tests a new and different approach to help older Australians currently on welfare support to find meaningful, sustainable employment.
 The pilot aims to support 250 people aged 50+ in south western Sydney to build new skills, resilience and confidence -- so that they can self-manage their careers, re-enter the workforce, and ultimately reduce their risk of long term welfare dependence.

 The Career Skills for New Jobs pilot provides practical, accessible ways to boost the employment prospects of older Australians in south-western Sydney.

-Desired outcomes for the 250 individuals who take part in the pilot include:
+Desired outcomes from the pilot include:

 Supported by the Try, Test and Learn Fund – an initiative of the Australian Government Department of Social Services.

-© 2017 - Thu Aug 22 02:33:33 UTC 2019 PwC.
+© 2017 - 2021 PwC.
 All rights reserved.
 PwC refers to the PwC network and/or one or more of its member firms, each of which is a separate legal entity.
 Please see www.pwc.com/structure for further details.
 Liability limited by a scheme approved under Professional Standards Legislation.